 In the 1930s, the National Trust for Scotland rescued the ancient building from demolition and restored it to its former glory.
 The reconstructed rooms, priceless Renaissance painted interior, low ceilings and tiny windows offer an inside peak into the cramped conditions of high-rise tenements 400 years ago.

 Visit the Anatomical Museum at the University of Edinburgh

 This amazing collection of anatomy, pathology and zoology is within the Old Medical School building on Teviot Place.
 The Anatomical Museum is one of the lesser-known museums in Edinburgh, and is only open on selected days, usually the last Saturday of the month.
 It’s really worth a visit if you’re in Edinburgh on an open day.
 With around 12,000 items to see, including anatomical models, skeletal remains, dried preparations and preserved specimens.

 One of Edinburgh’s greatest hidden gems is beneath the ground.
 You’ve probably already visited attractions like Mary King’s Close and the Edinburgh Vaults.
-But just south of the city is a series of underground caves known as Gilmerton Cove.
+But just south of the city is Gilmerton Cove, a series of underground caves.
 Unlike those other underground sites, no one really knows why these amazing hand-carved caves exist at all.

-Tours of Gilmerton Cove can be arranged, but you have to book your appointment ahead of your visit.
+You can take a tour of Gilmerton Cove, but you have to book your appointment ahead of your visit.